jkraemer/mail-gpg/README.md

 every time does not hurt as gpg is clever enough to recognize known keys, only updating it's db when necessary.

+Note: Mail-Gpg in version 0.4 and up is more strict regarding the keys option: if it is present, only key material from there (either given as key data like above, or as key id, key fingerprint or `GPGMe::Key` object if they have been imported before) will be used.
+Keys already present in the local keychain for any of the recipients that are not explicitly mentioned in the `keys` hash will be ignored.

 You may also want to have a look at the [GPGME](https://github.com/ueno/ruby-gpgme) docs and code base for more info on the various options, especially regarding the `passphrase_callback` arguments.